urosolia/urosolia.github.io/01_publication.markdown

 Conference of Decision and Control (CDC), 2019.

 **Simple Policy Evaluation for Data-Rich Iterative Tasks**
-*U. Rosolia, X. Zhang and F. Borrelli*
+*U. Rosolia, X. Zhang, and F. Borrelli*
 IEEE American Control Conference (ACC), 2019.

 **A Stochastic MPC Approach with Application to Iterative Learning Control**
-*U. Rosolia, X. Zhang and F. Borrelli*
+*U. Rosolia, X. Zhang, and F. Borrelli*
 IEEE Conference on Decision and Control (CDC), 2018

 **Adaptive MPC for Iterative Tasks**
-*M. Bujarbaruah, X. Zhang, U. Rosolia and F. Borrelli*
+*M. Bujarbaruah, X. Zhang, U. Rosolia, and F. Borrelli*
 IEEE Conference on Decision and Control (CDC), 2018.

 **Learning Model Predictive Control for Iterative Tasks: A Computationally Efficient Approach for Linear System**